amnah44/palette-slider/README.md

 # Palette_Slider

-A new Flutter project.
+A new Flutter projec to deal with the following topics:

-## Getting Started
+- PageView.builder
+- Slider to dots and pageview with atumatic scroll
+- Blur color
+- Palette generator
+- Custom Cliper
+- Fake data